 We follow the Norfolk agreed syllabus for RE 2019 which ensures a rich mix of learning about Christianity and other World Religions through themes.
 Through Collective Worship we also teach children about special days and festivals celebrated by Christians and other faiths.

 Person, Social, Moral and Health Education

-Collective Worship is based on the Values for Life scheme produced by the Diocese of Gloucester, and is followed up in classroom with links to other subjects where possible.
+Collective Worship is based on the Roots and Fruits Scheme and is followed up in classroom with links to other subjects where possible.